 - verbal or written warning;

 - suspension with or without pay;

 - Other sanctions appropriate to the circumstances, including, without limitation, restitution, apology, professional counseling/treatment, and more.

-Regardless of the outcome, the SHRBP (or designee) may recommend to the Title IX Coordinator additional Remedies for the Complainant to address the effects of the conduct on the Complainant, restore or preserve the Complainant’s access to University programs and activities, and restore to the Complainant, to the extent possible, benefits and opportunities lost as a result of the prohibited conduct.
-The SHRBP may also identify remedies to address the effects of the conduct on the University community.
+Regardless of the outcome, the SHRBP or Labor Relations (or their designee) may recommend to the Title IX Coordinator additional Remedies for the Complainant to address the effects of the conduct on the Complainant, restore or preserve the Complainant’s access to University programs and activities, and restore to the Complainant, to the extent possible, benefits and opportunities lost as a result of the Prohibited Conduct.
+The SHRBP or Labor Relations may also identify remedies to address the effects of the conduct on the University community.

-The Title IX Coordinator (or designee) will review the remedies recommended by the SHRBP (or designee) and will consider the appropriateness of continuing Supportive Measures on an ongoing basis.
+The Title IX Coordinator (or designee) will review the remedies recommended by the SHRBP or Labor Relations (or their designee) and will consider the appropriateness of continuing Supportive Measures on an ongoing basis.
 The Title IX Coordinator is responsible for the effective implementation of remedies.